xcjian/Conformalized-Network-Source-Detection/Readme.md

 ## About the Project

-This repository contains the source code and data for reproducing the paper *Conformal Prediction for Multi-Source Detection on a Network*.
+This repository contains the source code and data for reproducing the results in *Conformal Prediction for Multi-Source Detection on a Network*.

 <img src="./results/highSchool/SIR_nsrc1-15_Rzero1-15_gamma0.1-0.4_ls8000_nf16/pow_expected0.7/visualizations/sample0_set_recall_alpha0.10_sources.png" alt="Diagram" width="600">